HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 4. You can check in Docker desktop and press containers.
 Here you can see that all containers are gone.
 ![Removed containers in docker desktop](dockerContainers2.png "Removed containers in docker desktop")

-5. To remove all images to free upp space, you need to press images in Docker desktop and select all checkboxes.
-When all selected, then press `Delete`-button and it will show a pop-upp if you want to delete, press `Delete forever`-button.
+5. To remove all images to free up space, you need to press images in Docker desktop and select all checkboxes.
+When all selected,  press `Delete`-button and it will show a pop-up if you want to delete, press `Delete forever`-button.
 Now you have successful removed all containers and images.
 ![Remove images in docker desktop](dockerimages.png "Remove images in docker desktop")

 ## Stop running or pause Docker desktop